schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 4. Upgrade your mcaf-landing-zone module to v5.x.x.

+5. Upgrade your [mcaf-account-baseline](https://github.com/schubergphilis/terraform-aws-mcaf-account-baseline) deployments to v2.0.0 or higher.

 ### Troubleshooting

 #### Issue: AWS Security Hub control "AWS Config should be enabled and use the service-linked role for resource recording" fails for multiple accounts after upgrade